piegope/doc/docs/en/rdm/mac/commands/edit/play-list/action.md

 ---
 title: Action
 ---
 You can create Local or Shared play List in {{ en.RDM }}.
-There's several methods to create or edit a Play List:
+There are several methods to create or edit a Play List:

 * Create Play List by selecting entries in the ***{{ en.NPANE }}***
 * Create Play List with Opened Tabbed Sessions